deeptools/deepTools/docs/content/installation.rst

 		--tool-deps --repository-deps --panel-section-name deepTools

 The ``-r`` argument specifies the version of deepTools.
-You can get the latest revsion number from the test tool shed or with the following
+You can get the latest revision number from the test tool shed or with the following
 command:
 ::